 The Tax Office adopts a number of strategies in determining which taxpayers to review.

-A Compliance Program is released each year, which sets out the compliance steps that the Tax Office has taken in the past financial year and what it will look out for in the upcoming financial year.
+A media statement is released each year, which sets out the compliance steps that the Tax Office will look out for in the upcoming financial year.